Meeting Support, Events, and Conference Management

 Activity Type: Conference

-Description: In New York State, OCFS licensed Voluntary Agencies (VAs) provide care in a range of residential settings for children and youth between the ages of 5 and 21.
+Description: In New York State, OCFS voluntary authorized agencies (VAs) provide care in a range of residential settings for children and youth between the ages of 5 and 21 as well as agencies which provide preventive services.
 The youth in residential care often have long histories within the continuum of child welfare services, as well as exposure to behavioral health or juvenile justice systems.
-We are cognizant that the VAs are currently treating a range of youth with complex emotional and behavioral needs, many of whom challenge our current programs and range of services.
-OCFS recognizes the important contribution the VAs make to the child welfare system, and is inviting VA leadership to a forum to discuss the challenges and successes of programs.
+We are cognizant that the VAs are currently supporting a range of youth with complex emotional and behavioral needs, many of whom challenge our current programs and range of services.
+OCFS recognizes the important contribution the VAs make to the child welfare system, and is inviting voluntary authorized agency and contracted agency leadership to a forum to discuss the challenges and successes of programs.
+Possible topics may include, but are not limited to:

-• Family first and Family engagement;
+Family first and Family engagement;

-• Innovative organizational practice models;
+Innovative organizational practice models;

-• Use of data to drive practice improvement;
+Use of data to drive practice improvement;

-• Reducing lengths of stay and achieving placement stability;
+Reducing lengths of stay and achieving placement stability;

-• Successful transitions of youth: to a lower level of care, to permanency, for older youth from care to adulthood;
+Successful transitions of youth: to a lower level of care, to permanency, for older youth from care to adulthood;

-• Cultural and linguistic competence;
+Cultural and linguistic competence;

-• Gender specific programing;
+Gender specific programing;

-• Promoting positive youth development;
+Promoting positive youth development;

-• Economic/concrete supports for families;
+Economic/concrete supports for families;

-• Race equity and social justice;
+Race equity and social justice;

-• Family and youth engagement; and
+Family and youth engagement; and

-• Other topics as requested by OCFS
+Other topics as requested by OCFS.

 Emerging Needs